-Students in grades 2 through 8 complete standardized testing each year through Scantron.
-St. Joseph School students not only score well above the national average, their scores also improve as they move grade to grade.
+Students in grades 2 through 8 complete standardized testing each year.
+St. Joseph School students do not only score well above the national average, but their scores also improve as they move from grade to grade.

 High Schools Attended

 Our graduating classes often receive generous scholarships from local Catholic high schools.
 Most recently, our 8th grade graduates received over $1.4 million in scholarships to area Catholic and private high schools.
 Here is a list of the high schools typically attended by St. Joseph School - Fullerton graduates: